mrkurger/date-night-app2/downloaded-reports/security/dependabot-alerts.md

                                     NPM ERR!
 Registry error got is not a function

 chart.js                            NPM ERR!
 Registry error got is not a function

+emerald-ui                          NPM ERR!
+Registry error got is not a function

 leaflet                             NPM ERR!
 Registry error got is not a function